Grazing Days is a family-run farm in the community of St.-André-Avellin, Quebec.

 *Note: Since pigs and chickens have different digestive tracts than cattle, they cannot survive on grass alone so we supplement their diets with certified organic grain (free from antibiotics, growth hormones and animal by-products).
 We also feed them non-GMO spent grains from a local brewery and whey from a local cheese maker whenever these are available.
 This helps us capture nutrients for our livestock and fertility for our farm that would otherwise be destined for the landfill or the ocean.

-We sell our meat using subscriptions through a community shared agriculture model (CSA, sometimes called community-supported agriculture).
-Check out our Subscriptions page to learn more.
+We sell our meat using subscriptions through a community shared agriculture model (CSA, sometimes called community-supported agriculture) and an order by the cut model, where you can order the types and quantities of cuts that you would like.
+Check out our Subscriptions page and our Order by the Cut page to learn more.

 About Our Practices